bids-standard/bids-specification/src/99-appendices/03-hed.md

 The HED vocabulary is specified by a HED schema, which delineates the allowed HED path strings.
 By default, BIDS uses the latest HED schema available in the
 [hed-specification repository](https://github.com/hed-standard/hed-specification/tree/master/hedxml)
 maintained by the hed-standard group.
 You can specify the version of HED used to tag your data in the
 \_events.json sidecar at the top level of the study hierarchy using a HED version number.
-The validator will try to match that version to one of the existing versions in the the [hed-specification repository](https://github.com/hed-standard/hed-specification/tree/master/hedxml).
+The validator will try to match that version to one of the existing versions in the  [hed-specification repository](https://github.com/hed-standard/hed-specification/tree/master/hedxml).

 Example: